manthanank/learn-javascript/README.md

 ### for loop

 This type of loop is used to execute a block of code a specified number of times.
-The for loop has three parts: the initialization, the condition, and the increment.

 ```javascript
 for (let i = 0; i < 5; i++) {